winterfive/js-calc/README.md

 ## jscalc
-A calculator created using Reactjs, HTML5, and SCSS.
+A responsive calculator app created using Reactjs, HTML5, and SCSS.

 View it on CodePen: https://codepen.io/CodeMoo/full/vPaYEQ